fourWayz/decentralized-social/README.md

    ### Description of the `createPost` function
    This function ensures that registered users can create posts with non-empty content and provides transparency by emitting an event upon successful post creation.
 Additionally, it enforces security by restricting access to registered users only.

+  - `onlyRegisteredUser`: This modifier ensures that only registered users can create posts.
+It's assumed to be defined elsewhere in the contract.
+  - `require(bytes(_content).length > 0, "Content should not be empty")`: Ensures that the content of the post is not empty.
+It checks the length of the
+  - `_content` string and requires it to be greater than 0 bytes.
+  - `posts.push(...)`: Adds a new post  to the `posts` array.
+It creates a new `Post` struct with the following parameters:
+    - `author`: The address of the user creating the post (`msg.sender`).
+    - `content`: The content of the post, provided as input to the function (`_content`).
+    - `timestamp`: The current block timestamp, indicating when the post was created (`block.timestamp`).
+    - `likes`: Initialized to 0, indicating the number of likes on the post.
+    - `commentsCount`: Initialized to 0, indicating the number of comments on the post.
+  - `emit PostCreated(msg.sender, _content, block.timestamp)`: Emits an event `PostCreated`, indicating that a new post has been created.
+It includes the address of the author (`msg.sender`), the content of the post (`_content`), and the timestamp when the post was created (`block.timestamp`).

 ## Interacting with Posts
   ### Liking posts
   ```solidity